 The simulator is a virtual replica of the Sikorsky S–76 helicopters our pilots fly in real life rescue situations.

-Built using the wreck of a Japanese Coastguard aircraft that was damaged during Japan’s 2011 tsunami, it is Civil Aviation Authority (CAA) certified and even if you’ve flown before, our team is ready to teach you how to fly this state of the art machine.
+Built using the wreck of a Japanese Coastguard aircraft that was damaged during Japan’s 2011 tsunami, it is Civil Aviation Authority (CAA) certified for Instrument Flight Rules (IFR).

 Simulator training is significantly cheaper than pilot training in an actual helicopter and enables all-weather flight training.
 We can create scenarios that incorporate environmental or mechanical challenges that may carry significant risk, or more extreme scenarios that cannot be simulated in the actual helicopter.